goloop/log/README.md

     func (l *Log) Fwarnf(w io.Writer, format string, a ...interface{}) (n int, err error)

-Fwarnf creates message with WARN level, according to a format specifier and writes to w.
+Fwarnf creates message with Warn level, according to a format specifier and writes to w.
 It returns the number of bytes written and any write error encountered.